Stability Conditions for 3-fold Flops: Autoequivalence and SKMS Corollaries

 To describe $\cAut{}\scrD$ requires us to first realise twists by line bundles as compositions of mutation functors.
 Set $\mathsf{L}_i\colonequals f_*\scrL_i$ and consider the subgroup $\mathbb{Z}^n\cong\langle \mathsf{L}_1,\hdots,\mathsf{L}_n\rangle\leq \Cl(R)$.
 For any $\mathsf{L}$ in this subgroup and any $M\in \Mut(N)$, $\mathsf{L}\cdot M\colonequals (\mathsf{L}\otimes M)^{**}$ belongs to the mutation class of $N$, in the following predictable way.

-\begin{lem} \cite[\S7]{IW9} The hyperplane arrangement $\scrH^{\aff}$ has a $\mathbb{Z}^n$-action, where its generators take the chamber corresponding to $N$ to the next chamber along the primitive vectors of the $\mathbb{Z}^n$-lattice given by the chamber $N$. \end{lem} To illustrate this, in the following two-curve example the $\mathbb{Z}^2$-lattice is the black dots, and the primitive vectors of the $\mathbb{Z}^2$-lattice given by the chamber $N$ are the red arrows.
+\begin{lem} \cite[9.10(2)(3)]{IW9} The arrangement $\scrH^{\aff}$ has a $\mathbb{Z}^n$-action, where its generators take the chamber corresponding to $N$ to the next chamber along the primitive vectors of the $\mathbb{Z}^n$-lattice given by the chamber $N$. \end{lem} To illustrate this, consider the two-curve example in Figure~\ref{fig: Figure Z2}.
+Then the $\mathbb{Z}^2$-lattice is the black dots, and the primitive vectors of the $\mathbb{Z}^2$-lattice given by the chamber $N$ are the red arrows.

 For any such $\mathsf{L}$ and $M\in \Mut(N)$, consider the isomorphism $\upvarepsilon\colon\Lambda_M\to\Lambda_{\mathsf{L}\cdot M}$ defined to be